phantran/moco/README.md

 # MoCo

-A Maven plugin to collect mutants for mutation testing
+A Maven plugin to collect bytecode mutants for mutation testing